·

 Back on the main trail, it’s another half-mile trek until reaching a clearing with plenty of views of the Canyons below.
 From here, it’s a short hike to the top of Waipo’o Falls.
 There is also a short detour to a small waterfall that you can hit on your way to Waipo’o Falls, or on your way back.
 Be careful, as the rocks can be slippery, but it’s a great place to splash some water on yourself to cool off if you need it!

 One thing about the Waipo’o Falls trail is the name of the trail can be deceiving since you will not see the falls.
 This is because you will be on top of them looking down into the canyon.
-Overall, I would rate this as a moderately difficult trail and easily one of the best hikes on Kauai!
+Overall, we would rate this as moderately difficult and easily one of the best hikes on Kauai!

 Sleeping Giant Trail

 The Nounou Mountain trail resembles a sleeping giant lying on its back, hence its name.
-This is not a hike we took on as we chose to bike down the Kapaa Path after a long day on the Kalalau Trail the day before.
-However, it is worth recommending in our opinion since it can be a great hike if you are staying on the east side of the island.
-There are multiple trails on Nounou Mountain and I think Jackson Groves at Journeyera.com has a great overview of this hike from his own experience.
-I would recommend checking his overview of the trail out!
+It is worth recommending in our opinion since it can be a great hike if you are staying on the east side of the island.

 Sleeping Giant Trail Info